Waco, Texas: 1866–1900

 In 1845, Baylor University was founded in Independence, Texas.
 It moved to Waco in 1886 and merged with Waco University, becoming an integral part of the city.
 The university's Strecker Museum was also the oldest continuously operating museum in the state until it closed in 2003, and the collections moved to the new Mayborn Museum Complex.
 In 1873, AddRan College was founded by brothers Addison and Randolph Clark in Fort Worth.
 The school moved to Waco in 1895, changing its name to Add-Ran Christian University and taking up residence in the empty buildings of Waco Female College.
 Add-Ran changed its name to Texas Christian University in 1902 and left Waco after the school's main building burned down in 1910.
 TCU was offered a 50 acre campus and $200,000 by the city of Fort Worth to relocate there.

 Racial segregation was common in Waco.
 For example, Greenwood Cemetery was established in the 1870s as a segregated burial place.
-Black graves were divided from white ones by a fence which remained standing until 2016.
+Black graves were divided from white ones by a fence, which remained standing until 2016.

 The Dr Pepper Museum is one of Waco's tourist attractions.

 In the 1890s, William Cowper Brann published the highly successful Iconoclast newspaper in Waco.
 One of his targets was Baylor University.
-Brann revealed Baylor officials had been trafficking South American children recruited by missionaries and making house-servants out of them.
+Brann revealed Baylor officials had been trafficking South American children recruited by missionaries and making house servants out of them.
 Brann was shot in the back by Tom Davis, a Baylor supporter.
 Brann then wheeled, drew his pistol, and killed Davis.
 Brann was helped home by his friends, and died there of his wounds.

 In 1894, the first Cotton Palace fair and exhibition center was built to reflect the dominant contribution of the agricultural cotton industry in the region.
-Since the end of the Civil War, cotton had been cultivated in the Brazos and Bosque valleys, and Waco had become known nationwide as a top producer.
-Over the next 23 years, the annual exposition would welcome over eight million attendees.
-The opulent building which housed the month-long exhibition was destroyed by fire and rebuilt in 1910.
+Since the end of the Civil War, cotton had been cultivated in the Brazos and Bosque Valleys, and Waco had become known nationwide as a top producer.
+Over the next 23 years, the annual exposition welcomed over eight million attendees.
+The opulent building that housed the month-long exhibition was destroyed by fire and rebuilt in 1910.
 In 1931, the exposition fell prey to the Great Depression, and the building was torn down.
 However, the annual Cotton Palace Pageant continues, hosted in late April in conjunction with the Brazos River Festival.